 Note that future displays may become available with higher peak brightness capability compared with those available today.
-Content that is expected to be of interest to consumers for many years to come may benefit from retaining an archive copy coded in "absolute values" of light (e.g., PQ) or original camera capture format (e.g., RAW, log) so that future grades of higher luminance range can be produced and delivered to viewers.
+Content that is expected to be of interest to consumers for many years to come may benefit from retaining an archive copy coded in "absolute values" of light (e.g., PQ) or original camera capture format (e.g., RAW, log) so that future grades of highlights and speculars with a higher luminance range can be produced and delivered to viewers using a format that supports these ranges.

-7.5.1.
+7.5.2.
 Studio Video over IP